Warehouse District Kurazukuri (Kawagoe)

 Kawagoe Hikawa Festival (17th/18th)

 Appr.
 1 Mio. tourists enjoy the biggest event in Kawagoe every year.
-The traditional Japanese matsuri (festival) is dating back more than 360 years.
-It last for 2 days and the parade of 29 floats (Dashi) is the absolute highlight.
+The traditional Japanese matsuri (festival) dates back more than 360 years.
+It lasts for 2 days and the parade of 29 floats (Dashi) is the absolute highlight.
 In 2016 something important happened to the Kawagoe Hikawa Festival.
 It made it on the list of UNESCO Intangible Cultural Heritage as an outstanding float festival in Japan.